ibm-cloud-docs/openshift/openshift_tutorial_vpc.md

     <tr>
     <td>Administrator perspective</td>
     <td>Side navigation menu perspective switcher.</td>
     <td>From the Administrator perspective, you can manage and set up the components that your team needs to run your apps, such as projects for your workloads, networking, and operators for integrating IBM, Red Hat, 3rd party, and custom services into the cluster.
-For more information, see [Viewing cluster information](http://docs.openshift.com/container-platform/4.2/web_console/using-dashboard-to-get-cluster-information.html){: external} in the OpenShift documentation.</td>
+For more information, see [Viewing cluster information](http://docs.openshift.com/container-platform/4.2/web_console/using-dashboard-to-get-cluster-information.html){: external} in the {{site.data.keyword.openshiftshort}} documentation.</td>
     </tr>
     <tr>
     <td>Developer perspective</td>
     <td>Side navigation menu perspective switcher.</td>
     <td>From the Developer perspective, you can add apps to your cluster in a variety of ways, such as from Git repositories,container images, drag-and-drop or uploaded YAML files, operator catalogs, and more.
 The **Topology** view presents a unique way to visualize the workloads that run in a project and navigate their components from sidebars that aggregate related resources, including pods, services, routes, and metadata.
-For more information, see [Developer perspective](http://docs.openshift.com/container-platform/4.2/web_console/odc-about-developer-perspective.html){: external} in the OpenShift documentation.</td>
+For more information, see [Developer perspective](http://docs.openshift.com/container-platform/4.2/web_console/odc-about-developer-perspective.html){: external} in the {{site.data.keyword.openshiftshort}} documentation.</td>
     </tr>
     </tbody>
     </table>
-9. From the OpenShift web console menu bar, click your profile **IAM#user.name@email.com > Copy Login Command**.
-Display and copy the `oc login` token command into your terminal to authenticate via the CLI.<p class="tip">Save your cluster master URL to access the OpenShift console later.
+9. From the {{site.data.keyword.openshiftshort}} web console menu bar, click your profile **IAM#user.name@email.com > Copy Login Command**.
+Display and copy the `oc login` token command into your terminal to authenticate via the CLI.<p class="tip">Save your cluster master URL to access the {{site.data.keyword.openshiftshort}} console later.
 In future sessions, you can skip the `cluster config` step and copy the login command from the console instead.</p>
 10. Verify that the `oc` commands run properly with your cluster by checking the version.
     ```
     oc version